sign-language-processing/sign-language-processing.github.io/src/index.md

 Anvil installation is [available](https://www.anvil-software.org/download/index.html) for Windows, macOS, and Linux.

 ## Resources

+###### Dataset Papers

+Research papers which do not necessarily contribute new theory or architectures are actually important and useful enablers of other research.
+Furthermore, the advancement of the dataset creation process itself is important, and the pipeline of creation and curation is a potential target for improvements and advancements.

+@dataset:joshi-etal-2023-isltranslate introduce ISLTranslate, a large translation dataset for Indian Sign Language based on publicly available educational videos intended for hard-of-hearing children, which happen to contain both Indian Sign Language and English audio voiceover conveying the same content.
+They use a speech-to-text model to transcribe the audio content, which they later manually corrected with the help of accompanying books also containing the same content.
+They also use MediaPipe to extract pose features, and have a certified ISL signer validate a small portion of the sign-text pairs.
+They provide a baseline based on the architecture proposed in @camgoz2020sign, and provide code.

 ###### Bilingual dictionaries {-}
 for signed language [@dataset:mesch2012meaning;@fenlon2015building;@crasborn2016ngt;@dataset:gutierrez2016lse] map a spoken language word or short phrase to a signed language video.